c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 was that the word list used by it was trying to generate passwords from combinations of characters and digits due to which it seemed to take a long time.

-I was pretty sure the password must be some very weak one such the JTR can crack it easily.
+I was pretty sure the password must be some very weak one such that JTR can crack it easily.
 So I aborted and re-ran JTR by supplying the **`rockyou.txt`** wordlist file.
 You can locate the file in your installation by running the **`locate <partial-file-name>`**.